-Page

-PART I - FINANCIAL INFORMATION
+PART I - - FINANCIAL INFORMATION

 Item 1.
 Financial Statements:

 Consolidated Balance Sheets 1

 Consolidated Statements of Operations 2

 Consolidated Statements of Cash Flows 3

 Notes to the Consolidated Financial Statements 4

 Item 2.
 Management's Discussion and Analysis of Financial Condition and Results of Operations 13

 Item 3.
 Quantitative and Qualitative Disclosures About Market Risk 20

 Item 4.
 Controls and Procedures 21

-PART II - OTHER INFORMATION
+PART II - - OTHER INFORMATION

 Item 1.
 Legal Proceedings 23

 Item 1A.
 Risk Factors 23

-Item 4.
-Submission of Matters to a Vote of Security Holders 24
+Item 2.
+Unregistered Sales of Equity Securities and Use of Proceeds 26

 Item 6.
-Exhibits 25
+Exhibits 27

-Signatures 26
+Signatures 28

-Certification of Principal Executive Officer - Rule 13a-14(a)
+ion of the Principal Executive Officer Pursuant to Rule 13a-14(a)

-Certification of Principal Financial Officer - Rule 13a-14(a)
+ion of the Principal Financial Officer Pursuant to Rule 13a-14(a)

-Certification of Principal Executive Officer - Rule 13a-14(b)
+ion of the Principal Executive Officer Pursuant to Rule 13a-14(b)

-Certification of Principal Financial Officer - Rule 13a-14(b)
+ion of the Principal Financial Officer Pursuant to Rule 13a-14(b)